What Can I Do if My Health Insurance Company Switches My Brand Drug to a Generic Drug?

 Remember that health insurers have duties when making decisions.
 Insurers need to fully investigate your request (a “full and fair” review).
 Insurers must examine all possible justifications supporting your request.
 They must get back to you promptly.
 Qualified health practitioners need to make their decisions.
 It is important to keep in mind that before you appeal the decision, it is best to speak with an attorney who understands health insurers.
 Why?
 Because there are different routes to take depending on the type of insurance you have.

 If your health insurance company won’t reverse its denial, you can appeal with a 3rd party.
-In California, you go to the Department of Managed Healthcare and request an Independent Medical Review (IMR).
+In California, you go to the Department of Managed Healthcare or to the Department of Insurance (depending on your specific insurance plan) and request an Independent Medical Review (IMR).
 You can do this only after you’ve appealed your health insurer’s denial directly with the insurer.
 Learn more about filing a California Independent Medical Review/Complaint here.
 Please keep in mind that if the IMR upholds the health insurer’s decision, you will have very little recourse.
 As such, speak with a qualified health insurance attorney before asking for an IMR.

 Contact Law Offices of Scott Glovsky if Your Health Insurance Denies Your Brand Drug

 The Law Offices of Scott Glovsky has represented health insurance denial victims for 22 years.
 Having worked at firms representing insurance companies before starting this firm over 20 years ago, I understand how insurance companies operate.
 Our firm will use our expertise to get you the drug your doctor deems medically necessary.